6.6. Runtime Configuration¶

 for details on partitioning.

 This property controls how GeoMesa performs query planning.
-By default, GeoMesa will perform cost-based
+By default, GeoMesa uses heuristics to determine the

 set to either